-The information provided below is intended to help for parents, carers and other untrained AAs help a person as effectively as possible.
+Family members and friends are often asked to act as an appropriate adult.
+However, the guidance they are given is not always detailed enough to enable them to act effectively.
+The information provided below is intended to help parents, carers and other untrained AAs to help a person as effectively as possible.

-- Guidance for appropriate adults (Home Office, 2003)
+- About appropriate adults

 Family members are not always in a position to act as a person's appropriate adult.
 This might be because they are unavailable, unsuitable (for example if they may be a witness) or they simply don't feel they are the right person to take on the role.

 Within the NAAN membership, there are many local organised schemes which can provide a trained appropriate adult.
 Referrals to these services are made by the police.
 You do not need to arrange an AA yourself.
 Iffor some reason the police are not sure where to get an AA, you can suggest they read our guide to finding an appropriate adult.